EPCCed/archer2-cpp/exercises/5-templates/README.md

 13    // sum("Hello", "World!");
 ```
 3. Uncomment line 13.
 What happens when you try to compile?
 3. Change the `sum()` function to use type templating.
 How does this change the output?
+Hint: C++ will not automatically convert from a char array to std::string so you will need to be explicit.

 ## Part 2